radical-lab/radical-lab.github.io/README.md

 ## √ Ever-Changing Plan
 * [x] HE∘12019∘08∘01ˢᵗ: overexspend on bandwidth (twofer)⁽ᵗʷᵒᶠᵉʳ⁾ `/ꃔ|𐆈/`
+* [ ] get degree (maybe in another three months at the second exam attempt; they cancelled enr208 for the foreseeable future, so an alternative minor will have to start all over again if both exams are failures)
+* [ ] work for the dole (for about 3 months after the first exam)
+	* six months each year
+	* every other half a year can be emacs, elisp, swipl, mercury, lojban, [ (卐) ],..
 * [ ] c∘mp∘se, and then become a lispian on the HE∘12019∘09∘09ᵗʰ (or maybe the HE∘12019∘09∘07ᵗʰ)
 * [ ] emacs
 * [ ] elisp (`/electr(on)?ic lisp/`)